Skip to main content

 Want to see more inspirational images and share your own photos?

-Can I paint over silicone grout?
+Can you paint over silicone joints?

 Tips for To-Clean Silicone Joints before Painting